-Applicants should have completed the Postgraduate Certificate Therapeutic Play Skills at Leeds Beckett University, or hold an equivalent qualification.
+Applicants should have completed the PG Certificate Therapeutic Play Skills at Leeds Beckett University, or hold an equivalent qualification.
 Have a minimum of 50 hours of clinically supervised practice.
-Applicants should have a work based placement, which may be the applicant's place of work and a PTUK approved Clinical Supervisor member, who must be in place before clinical work starts.
+Applicants should have a work based placement, which may be the applicant's place of work, and a PTUK approved Clinical Supervisor member, who must be in place before clinical work starts.
+Applicants will also need to evidence their Professional indemnity and public liability insurance cover.
+All suitable candidates will be required to attend an interview as part of the selection process (either at an introductory day or by telephone).
+Satisfactory enhanced criminal history checks will be required by all applicants prior to acceptance on the course.

 Months of entry

-You will focus primarily on non-directive play, where you will encourage the child to work towards their own solutions to problems through play.
-This allows you to explore ways of integrating the child as the centre of a social system made up of school, family and teams of support.
+You will focus primarily on developing techniques in non-directive play, where you will encourage the child to work towards their own solutions to problems through play.
+You will explore ways of integrating the child as the centre of a social system made up of school, family and teams of support.
 You will also undertake 100 hours of clinically supervised work with children in a variety of practical settings.

 Fees and funding